 We are normally called out by Suffolk Constabulary, but we also respond to calls from the Fire service and other search teams in neighbouring counties.

-"The Team" well what can we say... they range from lorry drivers, accountants, paramedics, police officers, warehouse personnel etc; All our Search Technicians are ready for the call out 24-7!
+“The Team” well what can we say… they range from lorry drivers, accountants, paramedics, police officers, warehouse personnel to teachers and people who are retired.
+All team members are ready for the callout 24-7!

-We have approx 37 active members on the call out list.
+We have approx 60 active members on the callout list.
 To become an active member we require members to attend at least 8 training sessions per year, each training session lasts an average of 4 hours.
-Of our active members 13 are trained as Team Leaders, and 20 are trained in First Aid.
+Of our active members 13 are trained as Team Leaders, and all are trained in First Aid.